krbuettner/krbuettner.github.io/_pages/about.md

   - /about.html
 ---

-I am Kyle, a Ph.D. student researcher in the Intelligent Systems program at the University of Pittsburgh.
+I am Kyle, a Ph.D. candidate in the Intelligent Systems program at the University of Pittsburgh.

 Overall, I am interested in studying ways to ensure that object-based AI systems can effectively be used by people around the world.

 Specific research interests of mine include:
 - Vision-language modeling
+- VLM understanding of diverse text queries and compositionality
+- Multilingual modeling
-- Model robustness under domain shift
+- Model robustness under distribution shift
-- Foundational AI models
-- Object detection
+- Object recognition, detection, and image-text retrieval
-- Prompt learning
-- AI robustness for diverse cultures and languages

 I currently work in the computer vision group with Dr. Adriana Kovashka at the University of Pittsburgh.

 ## Recent News

-**03-2024** I am serving as an organizer of the [CVPR 2025 DemoDiv Workshop](https://sites.google.com/view/cvpr-2025-demodiv/).
+**03-2025** I am serving as an organizer of the [CVPR 2025 DemoDiv Workshop](https://sites.google.com/view/cvpr-2025-demodiv/).

 **09-2024** One paper has been accepted to the Empirical Methods in Natural Language Processing (EMNLP) (Short) 2024.